Animal and Veterinary Science is the area of biology that deals with dairy, equine, zoos, exotics and companion animals.

-When studying this discipline at UVM, students, with assistance from faculty advisors, develop individualized programs in one of four areas of concentration that each lead to a B.S. degree.
+When studying this discipline at UVM, students, with assistance from faculty advisors, develop individualized programs in one of four focus areas that each lead to a B.S. degree.
 These programs apply to farms, laboratories, zoos, and companion animals; their interaction with human society; and the contribution of animal products, such as milk and meat, to the world food supply.

 UVM Animal and Veterinary Science majors receive a hands-on experience that shapes them to be job-ready at graduation.

-All concentrations focus on:
+All focus areas concentrate on:

 - Science-based curriculum: Program of study includes animal biology, nutrition, genetics, animal health, biology, chemistry, and math, coupled with a liberal education.